Rct567/FrequencyMan/README.md

 ## Reorder logging

-Reorder logging is an optional feature that can be enabled by defining an `id` for a target.
-When enabled, it logs information about the content of that target each time the cards are reordered.
+Reorder logging is an optional feature that can be enabled by [defining](#target-settings) an `id` on a target.
+When enabled, information about the content of that target is logged each time the cards are reordered.

 ### Display the amount of mature words